dgonmt/FoodStore/README.md

 Sample project for the course *Komplex Javautveckling* at **IT-Högskolan**

+###### DESCRIPTION
-The purpose is to write a simple webapp.
+The goal is to learn simple Spring MVC & JPA concepts
+by creating a web shop.
+There are no security implementations
+at the moment.

 Technologies used:
 - Spring Data JPA
 - Spring Boot